Hiking the Puʻu Huluhulu Trail on the Big Island of Hawaiʻi

 If you’re mostly interested in hiking to the top of Puʻu Huluhulu, I recommend beginning from the trailhead off Saddle Road because it’s the most direct.

-However, if you want to explore all of the short little loop trails around Puʻu Huluhulu, I recommend starting from the Mauna Loa Observatory Road, which will make more sense on the return hike shown at the end of this post.
+However, if you want to explore all of the short loop trails around Puʻu Huluhulu, I recommend starting from the Mauna Loa Observatory Road, which will make more sense on the return hike shown at the end of this post.

 Puʻu Huluhulu Trailhead (Mauna Loa)